What Sorts of Damages Can You Seek After a North Carolina Car Crash?

 Wrongful Death Damages

-This class of North Carolina car accident damages is available to families who have lost a loved one in a vehicle accident.
+This class of North Carolina car crash damages is available to families who have lost a loved one in a vehicle accident.
 A close family member can seek both general and special damages, including:

 - Medical expenses